remy/remysharp.com/public/drafts/how-to-add-ssl.md

 Send `example.csr` contents to reissued SSL cert, and agree to all the emails.

 You should get an email from the SSL issue with the certificate.
-Save the contents of 'certificate' in example.crt
+Save the contents of 'certificate' in `example.crt`.

 Now get the intermediate certificate (I'm using [RapidSSL's SHA256 cert](https://knowledge.rapidssl.com/support/ssl-certificate-support/index?page=content&actp=CROSSLINK&id=SO26459)) and combine into a single bundled file - note that the order is important: